Managing device policies

 5. In the Define Action step, Coro shows settings according to the selected policy type.

-• Enter one or more application Bundle IDs (iOS/iPadOS) or Package names (Android) into the box provided.
+Enter one or more application Bundle IDs (iOS/iPadOS) or Package names (Android).
 Coro searches for and displays a list of matching applications.
 Select a matching application or choose to add the bundle ID/package name as entered:

 Adding applications

-• To remove an entry, select the delete option:
+To remove an entry, select bin icon :

 Removing an added application

-• Enable or disable each parameter as required.
-For enabled parameters, configure the associated settings:
+Enable or disable each setting as required.
+For enabled settings, configure the associated sub-settings:

 Setting passcode restriction parameters